-At this meeting, your school counselor will make a starting list of what courses you must take and what courses you may want to take next year.
+During the discussion, your school counselor will make a starting list of what courses you must take and what courses you may want to take next year.
 You and your parent/guardian will have the opportunity to continue to discuss your plan before it becomes more concrete later in the school year.

-Think of this IGP meeting as an open door to ideas and opportunities available to you as a student.
+Think of this as an open door to ideas and opportunities available to you as a student.
 But don't worry, your plan doesn't have to be concrete!
 You will have five IGP meetings before you graduate.